 By identifying a target SAT score based on your own unique goals, you’ll know what to aim for to boost your chances of success.

-Before we discuss the ways you might gauge the success of your SAT score, it’s helpful to understand how the exam itself is scored:
+Before we discuss the ways you might gauge the success of your score, it’s helpful to understand how the SAT is scored:

-Your total SAT score will be between 400 to 1,600 points
+Your total SAT score will be between 400 and 1,600 points